Eurasia Canal

 The Eurasia Canal (Канал "Евразия", Kanal "Evraziya") is a proposed 700-kilometre-long (430 mi) canal connecting the Caspian Sea to the Black Sea along the Kuma-Manych Depression.
-Currently, a chain of lakes and reservoirs and the shallow irrigation Kuma-Manych Canal are found along this route.
+Currently, a chain of lakes and reservoirs and the shallow irrigation Kuma–Manych Canal are found along this route.
 If completed the canal would also link several landlocked countries in Asia with the open seas through the Bosphorus.
+If completed, the Eurasian Canal will become the second longest canal in the world after the Grand Canal in China (1776 km long).

 The canal is intended to provide a shorter route for shipping than the existing Volga–Don Canal system of waterways; it would also require fewer locks (or lower-rise locks) than the Volga-Don route.

 Manych Ship Canal is the existing canal system that would be the likely route for the Eurasian Canal.

 Potential shipping route

 The route of the canal, as usually proposed, would follow the thalweg (the lowest-ground line) of the Kuma-Manych Depression.

 From the Caspian Sea westward, the canal route would follow: